Miking98/NBA-2K-Player-Ratings/README.md

-# Statistical Analysis of NBA 2K Player Rating Trends
+# Analysis and Plots of NBA 2K Player Rating Distributions

 Used Python to analyze trends in NBA 2K player ratings.